-Applicants will be charged £150 per test that they attempt.
+Applicants will be charged £150 per attempt.

 This is because the same English language certificate will normally be able to be relied on in subsequent applications, including the Indefinite Leave to Remain application – as long as each application is submitted in time.